josh-hs-ko/Thesis/README.md

 #### Thesis.Ornament.SequentialComposition.Swap
 The optimised predicate for an ornament refined by sequential composition can be swapped for the original optimised predicate.
+This file can take a long time to typecheck.

 #### Thesis.Relation
 Basic definitions of subsets and relations, combinators for specifying nondeterministic computation, relational inclusion wrapped up as preorder and setoid, combinators for reasoning with relations, componentwise relations between families of sets, and definition and properties of relators.

+#### Thesis.Relation.CompChain
+Combinators that help avoiding explicit applications of monotonicity and associativity of relational composition.

 #### Thesis.Relation.Division
 Definition of right-division of componentwise relations.